polgocotano/SQL_Data_Analysis/README.md

 - Data analysis and leadership roles remain in high demand, with positions posted throughout 2023.

 ![Top Paying Roles](project_sql\Assets\salary_top_10_jobs.png)
-*Bar graph visualizing the salaries from the top 10 Data Analyst roles created through Power BI.

 ### 2. Skills required for these top-paying jobs
 To identify the skills associated with the top paying jobs for Data Analytics in 2023, I joined the job postings with the skills data, providing insights as to what employers value for high compensation roles.